ranbureand/sitefolio/_projects/sight-seeing-2.markdown

     %}
 </div>

-Unlike the previous set of pictures—which images had been characterized by strong visual contrasts that facilitated their combinations—the photos of this round were somehow visually levelled to varying degrees by the omnipresence of the snow.
+Unlike the previous set of pictures—which images had been characterized by stronger visual contrasts that facilitated their combinations—the photos of this round were somehow visually levelled to varying degrees by the omnipresence of the snow.

 Such a potential disadvantage was turned into a winning factor by voiding the margins between images, thus taking advantage of the inevitable differences between the various gradations of whiteness to subtly reveal the inner quality of each picture.